Called to a Life of Service

 • Fundraisers that support nonprofit organizations

-• Various Tulip Time booths
+• Various Tulip Time booths (volunteer)

-• Camp counselors (volunteer)
+• Camp counselor (volunteer)

 • Habitat for Humanity

-• The Well
+• The Well in Pella, Knoxville, or Newton

 • Church